GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 1. We do not need to get the matrix view as we did in the previous example.
 2. We call the method `forAllRows` (\ref TNL::Matrices::SparseMatrix::forAllRows) instead of `ParallelFor` (\ref TNL::Algorithms::ParallelFor) which is simpler since we do not have to state the device type explicitly.
 The method `forAllRows` calls the method `forRows` for all matrix rows so we do not have to state explicitly the interval of matrix rows neither.
-3. The lambda function `f` (lines 23-35) accepts one parameter `row` of the type `RowView` (\ref TNL::Matrices::SparseMatrix::RowView which is \ref TNL::Matrices::SparseMatrixRowView) instead of the index of the matrix row.
+3. The lambda function `f` (lines 27-39) accepts one parameter `row` of the type `RowView` (\ref TNL::Matrices::SparseMatrix::RowView which is \ref TNL::Matrices::SparseMatrixRowView) instead of the index of the matrix row.
 Therefore we do not need to call the method `getRow` (\ref TNL::Matrices::SparseMatrix::getRow).
-On the other hand, we need the method `geRowIndex` (\ref TNL::Matrices::SparseMatrixRowView::getRowIndex) to get the index of the matrix row (line 24).
+On the other hand, we need the method `geRowIndex` (\ref TNL::Matrices::SparseMatrixRowView::getRowIndex) to get the index of the matrix row (line 28).

-The rest of the lambda function remains the same.
+On the lines 46-52, we call a lambda function which computes sum of all elements in a row (lines 47-49) and it divides the row by the `sum` then (lines 50-51).

  The result looks as follows:

 \include SparseMatrixExample_forRows.out